meeshkan/properties-driven-development-tutorial/ARTICLE.md

 > _This article was edited by [Carolyn Stransky](https://dev.to/carolstran)._

-Properties-driven development means the application of [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8?utm_campaign=Software%2BTesting%2BWeekly&utm_source=Software_Testing_Weekly_14) for test-driven development.
+Properties-driven development means the application of [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8) for test-driven development.
 While coding, we constantly write tests to ensure our code is easily testable and usable.
-Instead of relying on hard-coded inputs and outputs in our tests, we instead write _generators of test cases_ and ensure given _properties_ hold for our code.
+Instead of trying to come up with example inputs to use in our tests, we instead write _test case generators_ and ensure given _properties_ hold for our code.

 Thinking in terms of properties forces us to be very explicit about what our code can and cannot do.
 We're effectively adopting a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach, which can help in understanding the problem we're trying to solve before diving into coding.